apache/fineract/README.md

 ============

 1. Extract the archive file to your local directory.
 2. Download gradle-wrapper.jar version 2.10 and place it in the fineract-provider/gradle/wrapper folder.
+You can download this jar from Fineract git repository wget --no-check-certificate -P fineract-provider/gradle/wrapper https://github.com/apache/incubator-fineract/raw/develop/fineract-provider/gradle/wrapper/gradle-wrapper.jar
+(or)
+curl --insecure -L https://github.com/apache/incubator-fineract/raw/develop/fineract-provider/gradle/wrapper/gradle-wrapper.jar > fineract-provider/gradle/wrapper/gradle-wrapper.jar
 3. Change the current working directory to fineract-provider.
 4. Run `./gradlew clean war` or `./gradlew build` to build deployable war file which will be created at fineract-provider/build/libs directory.